iqbalfn/materialize-bootbox/README.md

 ### 0.0.2

-1. Add buttons options `default` that will set the box button on focus right after the box visible.
+1. Add buttons options `default`

+### 0.0.3

+1. Completly remove jQuery usage
+2. Fix bug that changes on materialize 1.0.0 release.
+3. Fix old bug on select, html5 range, and other